Guide

 2.6 DBS update service

-2.6.1 The update service is available for prospective and existing employees to subscribe to when an application for a DBS check is made.
+2.6.1 The update service is available for prospective and existing employees to subscribe to when an application for a DBS check is made (except for basic DBS checks).
 Subscription to the service allows for standard or enhanced certificates to be updated and allows employers to mitigate risk by carrying out a quick check online instead of requiring individuals to have a new DBS check each time they change roles and where the new role does not alter the type or level of check required.

 2.6.2 Employers should ask individuals if they are already subscribed to the service as part of the recruitment process and seek their permission to access their information online.
 If not already subscribed, employers may wish to consider whether it would be beneficial for them to encourage applicants to subscribe when a DBS check is obtained.